ishkawa/APIKit/README.md

 1. Create a request protocol that inherits `Request` protocol.
 2. Add `baseURL` variable in extension of request protocol.
 3. Create a API class that inherits `API` class.
-4. Define request types that conforms to request protocol in `Endpoint` class in API class.
+4. Define request types that conforms to request protocol in API class.
-    1. Create a type that represents a endpoint of the web API.
+    1. Create a type that represents a request of the web API.
-    2. Assign type that represents response object to `Response` typealiase.
+    2. Assign type that represents a response object to `Response` typealiase.
     3. Add `method` and `path` variables.
     4. Implement `buildResponseFromObject(_:URLResponse:)` to build `Response` from raw object, which may be an array or a dictionary.

 ```swift
 protocol GitHubRequest: Request {

 }

 extension GitHubRequest {